 Best for wool sweaters

 Start by filling your sink or a basin with cool water.
 It should be deep enough to soak the entire sweater.
 Add a tablespoon or 15 millimeters of bleach-free detergent.
 Give the concoction a stir using your hands.

 Turn your sweater inside-out.
 Then, soak your sweater into the mixture you’ve made for about 5-10 minutes.
 Every 3 minutes, carefully swirl the water and check on your sweater.

 Dry up the sweater by blotting with a towel.
 You can also squeeze out the excess water by pressing it against the wall.
 You can roll the sweater in the towel, but never ever wring!
 Wringing it will damage the fabric.

 The next step is to gently push together the parts of your sweater you want to shrink.
 If your aim is to shrink the whole sweater then you have to squeeze the entire fabric together.
 On a flat surface, put your hand on the sweater and let your fingers do the pushing.
 Placing a towel will help with the excess wetness.

 Lastly, air dry the sweater by placing it on a flat surface and allowing it to take in its new form.
 Keep any disturbance away from the sweater such as pets and toddlers.
 Also, don’t air dry it in a place with direct sunlight.
 Direct heat will increase the shrinkage.

-There you have it!
-Your very own sweater back to its original form – a form that fits your style and preference!
-These How to Shrink a Sweater methods above are the most effective of all on how to shrink a sweater.
+Now you know how to shrink a sweater.
 It’s all made easy and you can do it from the comforts of your home without any help.
 It simply requires a few steps and you’re good to go.